SanctuarySystems/Sanctuary/README.md

 3. Download the mobile application Expo Go

-4. Open application by scanning the given QR code from your phone
+4. Open Sanctuary through Expo Go by scanning the given QR code from your phone

 ## Team